auridian/auridiumdottech/content/how-it-works.md

 ## Local Models

 Your data stays on your machine.
-Nexus runs entirely locally, ensuring your privacy and security while maintaining high performance.
+Nexus can run entirely locally, ensuring your privacy and security while maintaining high performance.
+If you need extra performance from commerical LLMs, Nexus can redact any critical or sensitive information before submitting any of your content to the Internet.

 ### Benefits:
-- **Complete Privacy**: Your data never leaves your device
+- **Complete Privacy**: Your data never leaves your device unless you authorize it to.
-- **Fast Response Times**: No network latency
+- **Fast Response Times**: Minimal network latency
-- **Offline Capability**: Works without internet connection
+- **Offline Capability**: Works without internet connection when installed locally.

 ## Tool Integration